 As of December 31,

-2019 2018
+2020 2019

-Payroll and employee-related costs \$ 15,229 \$ 7,321
+Payroll and employee-related costs \$ 22,402 \$ 15,229

-Research costs 9,434 7,973
+Research costs 21,684 9,434

-Licensing fees 750 625
+Licensing fees 1,401 750

-Professional fees 2,040 1,848
+Professional fees 1,670 2,040

-Intellectual property costs 2,311 2,193
+Intellectual property costs 3,625 2,311

-Accrued property and equipment 407 294
+Accrued property and equipment 2,835 407

-Other 9 598
+Other 165 9

-Total \$ 30,180 \$ 20,852
+Total \$ 53,782 \$ 30,180

-5. Leases
+7. Leases

-In June 2015, the Company entered into a lease agreement for the lease of research facility space in Cambridge, Massachusetts, with a commencement date of November 15, 2015 (the "2015 Lease").
-The lease expires in February 2022 with no further option to extend.
+In June 2015, the Company entered into a lease agreement for the lease of research facility space in Cambridge, Massachusetts, with a commencement date of November 15, 2015, or the 2015 Lease.
+The lease was subsequently amended in both 2017 and 2020 and now expires in September 2022 with no further option to extend.
 The 2015 Lease contains escalating rent clauses, which require higher rent payments in future years.
-With the adoption of ASC 842, the Company has recorded a right-of-use asset and corresponding lease liability.
+With the adoption of ASC 842 in January 2019, the Company recorded a right-of-use asset and corresponding lease liability.

-In May 2016, the Company entered into a sublease agreement for its primary office and research facility in Cambridge, Massachusetts, with a commencement date of December 23, 2016 (the "2016 Sublease").
+In May 2016, the Company entered into a sublease agreement for its primary office and research facility in Cambridge, Massachusetts, with a commencement date of December 23, 2016, or the 2016 Sublease.
 The sublease expires in December 2026, and the Company has an option to extend the term of the sublease for an additional five-year period if, at the time of expiration of the initial term, the sublessor does not intend to utilize the space for itself or its affiliates.
 The 2016 Sublease contains escalating rent clauses, which require higher rent payments in future years.
-With the adoption of ASC 842, the Company has recorded a right-of-use asset and corresponding lease liability does not include the additional five-year period under the renewal option as the Company is not reasonably certain not to exercise that option.
+With the adoption of ASC 842 in January 2019, the Company recorded a right-of-use asset and corresponding lease liability.
+The right-of-use asset and corresponding lease liability does not include the additional five-year period under the renewal option as the Company is not reasonably certain to exercise that option.

-In May 2019, the Company entered into a lease agreement for office facility space in Cambridge, Massachusetts, with a commencement date of June 1, 2019 (the "2019 Lease").
+In May 2019, the Company entered into a lease agreement for office facility space in Cambridge, Massachusetts, with a commencement date of June 1, 2019, or the 2019 Lease.
 The lease expires in November 2026, and the Company has an option to extend the term of the lease for an additional five-year period based on certain conditions within the Company's control.
 The 2019 Lease contains escalating rent clauses which require higher rent payments in future years.
 At lease commencement, the Company recorded a right-of-use asset and corresponding lease liability.
-The right-of-use asset and corresponding lease liability does not include the additional five-year period under the renewal option as the Company is not reasonably certain not to exercise that option.
+The right-of-use asset and corresponding lease liability does not include the additional five-year period under the renewal option as the Company is not reasonably certain to exercise that option.

 In December 2019, Casebia became a wholly-owned subsidiary of the Company.
-In connection therewith, Casebia assigned its sublease for an office and research facility in Cambridge, Massachusetts ("2019 Sublease") to the Company.
+In connection therewith, Casebia assigned its sublease for an office and research facility in Cambridge, Massachusetts, or the 2019 Sublease, to the Company.
 The sublease expires in March 2024 and the Company has an option to extend the term of the sublease for an additional five-year period if, at the time of expiration of the initial term, the sublessor does not intend to utilize the space for itself or its affiliates.
 The 2019 Sublease contains escalating rent clauses which require higher rent payments in future years.
 The Company recorded a right-of-use asset and corresponding lease liability.
-The right-of-use asset and corresponding lease liability does not include the additional five-year period under the renewal option as the Company is not reasonably certain not to exercise that option.
+The right-of-use asset and corresponding lease liability does not include the additional five-year period under the renewal option as the Company is not reasonably certain to exercise that option.